 French macarons are delicate cookies with a crunchy exterior and weightless interior.
-They have a nougat-like, chewy texture and can be filled with anything from frosting and salted caramel to lemon curd and chocolate ganache.
 If there’s one thing to know before beginning French macarons at home, it’s this: these cookies are not simple.
 Impossible?
 Absolutely not.
 Requiring BOTH patience and practice?
 Yes.

 That’s why they’re so expensive in bakeries and restaurants!
 These are quite particular little cookies, as I’m sure you already guessed.
 I’m not saying this to intimidate you– I’m saying this to prepare you for a French macaron journey.
 Let’s get started.
 You can do it.

 A kitchen scale is required for the best results.
-You know I’m a stickler for using a scale!
-Accurate measurements = accurate results.
 I’m actually encouraging you to NOT use US cup measurements for this recipe, as there is way too much room for error.
 Whenever I made macarons based off of cup measurements (2/3 cup this; 3/4 cup that), I messed up the cookies every single time.
 They tasted “fine” but not authentic.
-And they didn’t look very pretty, either!
+And they didn’t look very pretty, either.

 The base ingredients for these French macaron cookies are almond flour, confectioners’ sugar, and room temperature egg whites.
 You can make your own almond flour at home by pulsing blanched, skinless, unsalted, raw almonds until fine.
 However, buying a package is easier and you get the super-fine texture needed for macaron batter.
 I like Bob’s Red Mill brand.
 I find this in my regular grocery store in the baking aisle.

 Almond flour and confectioners’ sugar is blended together in a food processor or blender until thoroughly combined and fine in texture.
 Like this: